Ensuring Digital Evidence Preservation: Safeguard Against Legal Risks

 Step 3: Ensure Evidence Integrity with Digital Hashing

-Maintaining data integrity is crucial to preserving the credibility of digital evidence.
-Digital hashing or tamper detection capabilities are one of the most reliable methods for ensuring data integrity.
+Maintaining data integrity is essential in the preservation of digital evidence.
+Digital hashing, also known as tamper detection, is one of the most reliable methods for verifying authenticity.

 Step 4: Store Evidence in a Secure, Centralized Platform